 Mind is one of the UK’s biggest mental health charitable organizations.
 With actor Stephen Fry as it’s President, it brings awareness of mental health issues to a wide audience and provides advice and support to thousands experiencing difficulty.
-You’ve probably heard of it.
-Here’s an excerpt from my guest-post on their blog,

 Dear borderline me,

 Well done for digging this out.
 I know things seem pointless right now so thanks for giving this a go.